Monoidal Bousfield Localizations and Algebras over Operads: Monoidal Bousfield Localizations

 \subsection{Proof of Theorem \ref{thm:PPAxiom-nontractable}}

 We will now prove Theorem \ref{thm:PPAxiom-nontractable}, following the outline above.
 The proof that cofibrant objects are flat in $L_\C(\M)$ will proceed just as it did in Proposition \ref{cofObjFlat}.
 Proposition \ref{prop:unit-axiom} again implies the unit axiom in $L_\C(\M)$.
-Deducing the pushout product axiom on $L_\C(\M)$ will be more complicated without the tractability hypothesis.
+Deducing the pushout product axiom on $L_\C(\M)$ will be more complicated without the assumption on the domains of $I$.
 For this reason, we need the following lemma.
 First, let $I'$ be obtained from the generating cofibrations $I$ by applying any cofibrant replacement $Q$ to all $i\in I$ and then taking the left factor in the cofibration-trivial fibration factorization of $Qi$.
 So $I'$ consists of cofibrations between cofibrant objects.

 \begin{lemma} Suppose $\M$ is a left proper model category cofibrantly generated by sets $I$ and $J$ in which the domains of maps in $J$ are small relative to $I$-cell.
 Then the sets $I'\cup J$ and $J$ cofibrantly generate $\M$. \end{lemma}